-North Korea has been one of the world’s most secretive societies for many years, largely because it one of very few communist-rules countries left.
-In addition, its nuclear plans have further isolated it from the rest of the world.
+North Korea has been one of the world’s most secretive societies for many years, largely because it is one of very few communist-rules countries left.
+In addition, its nuclear plans further isolate it from the rest of the world.

-One of the last things you might think of North Korea doing is celebrating holidays, but it actually has 17 state-approved holidays its people can celebrate.
-Take a look at some of them — and one American holiday that Kim Jong un expressly forbids — and find out what North Korea’s people do to celebrate.
+One of the last things you may associate with North Korea is a holiday, but the country actually has 17 state-approved holidays its people can celebrate.
+Take a look at some of them — and one American holiday Kim Jong un expressly forbids — and find out what North Korea’s people do to celebrate.

 According to Explore North Korea, the country celebrates the opening of the Gregorian New Year on January 1.
 Although New Year’s Eve is not a holiday in the Democratic People’s Republic of Korea, its people celebrate New Year’s day by feasting and playing board games.
 Typical dishes include sweet fermented rice juice, rice cake soup, glutinous rice crackers and dumpling soup.
 A fireworks display in Pyongyang is also a tradition the people enjoy each January 1.